jungvonmatt/storyblok-migrations/README.md

 - Create a timestamped migration file in the appropriate directory
 - Include a template with example code for the selected migration type

+Options:

+- `-t, --type`: Type of migration (schema or content)
+- `-n, --name`: Name of the migration

 Schema migrations are used to modify component structures, while content migrations are used to update content entries.

 ## Configuration